Which city is cheaper, San Diego or Atlanta?

 It's quite rainy in Atlanta.
 In July, Atlanta usually receives more rain than San Diego.
 Atlanta gets 5.2 inches (133 mm) of rain, while San Diego receives 0 inches (1 mm) of rain each month for the summer.

 Both San Diego and Atlanta during the autumn are popular places to visit.
+Many visitors come to Atlanta in the autumn for the city's sights and attractions and the shopping scene.
 Furthermore, most visitors come to San Diego for the hiking trails, the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area during these months.

 Atlanta is around the same temperature as San Diego in the autumn.
-The temperature in Atlanta is usually 66°F (19°C) in October, and San Diego stays around 68°F (20°C).
+The daily temperature in Atlanta averages around 66°F (19°C) in October, and San Diego fluctuates around 68°F (20°C).

 In San Diego, it's very sunny this time of the year.
 It's quite sunny in Atlanta.
 In the autumn, Atlanta often gets less sunshine than San Diego.
 Atlanta gets 222 hours of sunny skies this time of year, while San Diego receives 244 hours of full sun.